KI-CISWG/MVCR/mvcr-0.7.md

 This is compounded by each organization posting their policies in different locations, using different trust frameworks, different technology and using different practices.

 # The Solution
 The solution is an 'open consent' model that provides people with a simple, standardized, easy-to-read consent record.
 The act of providing a consent record itself demonstrates the capacity for compliance and builds trust with the management of personal data.

-A common consent receipt format will enable people to communicate about consent after the point at which it is provided and by so doing build reputations viewable before entering into the service.
+A common consent receipt format can be used as the first layer in layering privacy policy and it can be used to communicate about consent after the point at which it is provided.
+By its use alon it builds reputations viewable before entering into the service.

 This transparency makes consent more usable as it provides the means for people and CRM systems to evolve towards greater personal data control in line with regulation and context.